NOAA-Central-Library-NCL/NOAA_IR/README.md

 >>> response = requests.get(url)
 >>> json_d = response.json()
 >>> docs = json_d['response']['docs']
+>>>
 ```

-Once the items's collection data is loaded you can load into Pandas' DataFrame from object with a single command/
+Once NOAA IR collection data is downloaded, you can load it into a pandas' DataFrame object with a single command/

 ```
 >>> df = pd.DataFrame(docs)